 This post contains affiliate links, which I may make commission from.

-If you’ve had a look at my basic guide to planning a trip to Scotland before and you decided renting a car (or bringing your own) is the best way to explore Scotland for you, then read on.
-If you are not sure yet, and would like to get an overview of all the transport options you have, check out my basic guide first!
+If you’ve had a look at my introductory guide to planning a trip to Scotland before and you decided renting a car (or bringing your own) is the best way to explore Scotland for you, then read on.
+If you are not sure yet what is the best way to get around Scotland, and would like to get an overview of all the transport options you have (and more trip planning tips), check out my Scotland 101: Plan your Trip to Scotland guide first!

 Alright, now that you are certain that a road trip is you ideal choice for you, let’s get started.